Key market euro zone inflation gauge hits highest since 2012 | Business

 Data on Wednesday showed British inflation climbed to 7.0% in March from 6.2% in February, its highest since March 1992 and by more than expected by most economists.
 Oil prices also continued rising after a 6% surge a day earlier as Russia said that peace talks with Ukraine had hit a dead end.

-Germany's 10-year yield, the benchmark for the bloc, was four basis points higher on the day at 0.84% by 0926 GMT, after rising as high as 0.86% in earlier trade.
-On Tuesday it ended the session 2 bps lower in its first fall in six sessions.
-Bond yields move inversely with prices.

-Two-year German yields, sensitive to interest rate expectations, rose similarly.
-Italian 10-year yields were also up 4 bps, pushing the closely-watched risk premium over German bonds to 160 bps from 164 bps in earlier trade.
+Italian 10-year yields were down 3 bps, pushing the closely-watched risk premium over German bonds down to 159 bps from 164 bps in earlier trade.
+At an auction of five bonds which raised 8 billion euros Italian borrowing costs jumped to their highest level in several years.

-Money markets are pricing in around 70 bps of ECB rate hikes by December.
+Elsewhere, money markets continued pricing in around 70 bps of ECB rate hikes by December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)